DO YOU NEED WHISTLEBLOWER LEGAL REPRESENTATION IN LOS ANGELES?

 As a whistleblower in Los Angeles, you will have the protection of various laws working in your favor.

-The Sarbanes-Oxley Act, which is considered federal law and protects you against interference from an employer or another party once you file your complaint.
-Under the provisions of the act, a person who is deemed to interfere with the employment or livelihood of a whistleblower can face a fine of as much as $250,000 and even 10 years in prison.
-If you have had your livelihood threatened due to retaliation against your whistleblower complaint, contact our team to learn about your rights as an employee.
+The Sarbanes-Oxley Act is a federal law that protects you against interference from an employer or another party once you file your complaint.
+Under the provisions of the act, a person deemed to interfere with the employment or livelihood of a whistleblower can face a fine of as much as $250,000 and even ten years in prison.
+Our legal team can assist you if you have had your livelihood threatened due to retaliation against your whistleblower complaint.

-Once you file a whistleblower complaint, you will qualify for protection under the Whistleblower Protection Act.
-This law was passed to protect those that disclosed the illegal acts of their superiors.
-However, it is important to remember that to do so, your complaint must have been filed correctly with the proper authorities, such as law enforcement or a government regulatory agency.
+The Whistleblower Protection Act (WPA) protects employees once they come forward with a complaint.
+The U.S. government passed this law to protect those that disclosed the illegal acts of their superiors.
+However, it is essential to remember that to do so.
+You need to file your complaint correctly with the proper authorities, law enforcement, or a government regulatory agency.